-Format & word count, grammar, organization, and spelling 4

-Organization and flow

-Introduction with Research question stated

-Literature use and research (context) - including surveys (active component:

-methods and display results)

-Citations used and formatted 4

-Discussion - sum up findings and provide limitations of research, relate

-everything together in a synthesis.
+Format & word count, grammar, and spelling.
+Word count Organization and flow Introduction (at least a paragraph) with Research question stated Literature use and research (context): literature is reviewed and related to project question.
+APA Citations used and formatted Discussion - sum up findings and provide limitations of research, relate 4 everything together in a synthesis.
 Provide possible future directions.
-Correlate

-your research with other publications

-Conclusion should reiterate main thesis and provide take-home message 3

-References cited page - formatted correctly

-Total points 35
+Correlate your research with other publications.
+Conclusion should reiterate main thesis and provide take-home message 3 References cited page - formatted correctly using APA style Total points 35

 On the due date (or before), you must upload an electronic version of various components (in .doc or .docx format) to the Canvas course page (https://elearning.ufl.edu/), where it will be run through Turnitin.
 If there is any evidence of plagiarism, you forfeit credit towards the writing requirement, receive a grade of zero for the assignment, and be reported to Student Judicial Affairs.
+Similarly, if evidence of ChatGPT is found, the work will be submitted to Student Affairs as a violation of the student code of conduct.